canberkbekir/Test-Base-RPG-Website/README.md

 - For gold you need to raid dungeons
 - You can raid dungeon once a day
 - You can heal from tavern
+- You can upgrade your stats from blacksmith